 By: Kellie Cline, Miraval Equine Facilitator

 At the Equine Experience, we often say that it’s not about the horse.
 But when it comes to caring for them, it is all about the horse.
 At Miraval, we hold their hooves close to our hearts.
 Their safety, wellbeing, and welfare, are our highest priority.
-We uphold a mindful and respectful practice for every single one of our equine offerings, including Equine Yoga, an exclusive class created to celebrate Yoga Month this fall.
+We uphold a mindful and respectful practice for every single one of our equine offerings.

 We believe that working ethically with animals includes honoring each animal’s right to choose if they want to participate in an activity.
 If we have a horse that is visibly upset with the prospect of being painted, sat upon, or guided to partake in any of the classes we offer, we tend to the horse’s needs by removing them from the activity and offering guests alternative options for connecting.
 Horses are not shy about expressing how they feel!

 We know that horses respond to intention.
 Unforgettable Canvas is an activity designed specifically with the intention of kindness, compassion, and connection.
 Guests use their hands to apply carefully selected, non-toxic paint with the touch of light massage.
 The paint is water-based Crayola, the same kind our human children use to finger paint.
 We monitor where the guests put the paint, restricting any paint from going near the horses’ faces or sensitive areas.
 We fully and gently rinse the horses off afterwards to remove any paint residue.
 Furthermore, the horses do not need special training to participate in this activity.
 Horses are very social creatures and practice mutual grooming with one another; it is a very natural part of their life.
 The motion of applying the paint mimics this mutual grooming and relaxes the horse.